catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 - Jupyter is great for data exploration and visualization, but working with scripts and modules is preferable for reusability, legibility and collaboration
-- `uv` bundles scripts into a virtual environment, and helps us move our code into a codebase
+- `uv` bundles packages into a virtual environment, and helps us move our code into a codebase
 - Reorganizing code into multiple modules can help us reuse code in multiple places and keep our project organized.